Mooncake911/Generation-of-medical-data/README.md

 ## Notes:
 - You should change ***anonymity*** from pycanon to get k_arr (it's not hard)
-- In Documentation folder folder you will find more detailed reports on each of the items above [RUS].
+- In Documentation folder you will find more detailed reports on each of the items above [RUS].